-Back in 2002, Chris and I spent our honeymoon shark diving on a liveaboard dive boat in the Bahamas.
+Back in 2002, Chris and I spent our honeymoon shark diving on a liveaboard dive boat at Tiger Beach and Bimini, in the Bahamas.
 15 years ago the shark dive operators here were just starting to become successful in finding, and scuba diving with Great Hammerheads and Tiger Sharks.
 We had a great experience diving with one of the ocean’s most iconic shark species, The Great Hammerhead.
 This most recently evolved of all sharks left such an impression on us, that when an opportunity this February came up, we jumped at the chance to see it again.
 On top of this I had never seen a Tiger Shark, so it was with extreme excitement that we made the long journey over the Atlantic and finally to our port of departure, West End on Grand Bahama.

 20 years ago The Bahamas banned shark longlining and about 6 years ago all shark fishing was banned.
 The result of this is a very healthy population of a variety of tropical shark species in their waters and as a reward, ever growing numbers of shark diving tourists, which obviously help their economy.
 In fact shark tourism here contributes in a far greater way to the economy than shark fishing ever did.

 Shortly after our trip in 2002, Jim Abernethy discovered the now famous “Tiger Beach”.
 This is a shallow bank about 40 miles from Grand Bahama and throughout the year it is a very reliable area to find high numbers of Tiger Sharks.

 We were joined on this trip by our very good friend from The University of Miami, Dr Neil Hammerschlag.
 Neil has been studying the sharks in this area for 7 years and it was great to not only be able to share these special shark dives with him, but also have his insight as to how the area works and learn about the individual sharks he has come to know over the years.